COURSE SYLLABUS

 Research and Writing: This course aims to develop research skills.
 In particular, students will be instructed in and given time to utilize library resources in order to develop and complete a research paper.
 Further, students will also be asked to do a significant amount of writing and your ability to formulate and express a rigorous argument will be central to your success.
 You are encouraged to speak with to me and your TA about your writing.
 Also, the Political Science Writing Center is a great resource funded by your tuition dollars (and thus free to use for all students).
 I encourage you to use this resource to help you with your paper.
 Subsequently, students are expected to produce polished papers that are thoroughly revised, proofread, and spell-checked.
 Students are expected to cite their sources properly, and failure to do so will result in a grade reduction and a possible zero on the assignment.

 Optional W Credit: W credit is not automatically earned in this class, but can be earned in this class.
 Students interested in earning W credit must notify the instructor by the end of the first week of the class (3/29).
-To earn W credit, students must then submit a completed draft of their final paper by one week before the final paper due date, 5/10.
+To earn W credit, students must then submit a completed draft of their final paper by email to their TA by one week before the final paper due date, 5/10.
 They will receive feedback by Monday, 5/14 to integrate into their final draft of the paper that will be submitted by the normal due date of 5/17.
 Students should reach out to the instructor with any questions.

 Access and Accommodations: Your experience in this class is important to me, and it is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.
 Please reach out immediately if you need any extra assistance to support your learning in this course.
 If you experience barriers based on disability, please seek a meeting with DRS to discuss and address them.
 If you have already established accommodations with DRS, please communicate your approved accommodations to your instructor at your earliest convenience so we can discuss your needs in this course.
 Disability Resources for Students (DRS) offers resources and coordinates reasonable accommodations for students with disabilities.
 Reasonable accommodations are established through an interactive process between you, your instructor(s) and DRS.
 If you have not yet established services through DRS, but have a temporary or permanent disability that requires accommodations (this can include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS at 206-543-8924, Mary Gates Hall 011, uwdrs@uw.edu or disability.uw.edu.